-Paul FIndley grew up in Jacksonville, Illinois in the 1930s and early '40s, and while attending Illinois College in Jacksonville he enrolled in the Naval Reserves.
+Paul Findley grew up in Jacksonville, Illinois in the 1930s and early '40s.
+While attending Illinois College in Jacksonville he enrolled in the Naval Reserves.
 He began military training in January, 1943, and became a supply officer.
 In early 1944 he shipped out to Hawaii on the way to Eniweetok in the central Pacific and was assigned to a Seabee battalion.
-He spent the remainder of the war there and met his future wife, who was a nurse stationed on the tiny island.
-Years later, he ran for the U.S. Congress from west central Illinois, and served the 20th IL District from 1961 through 1982.
+He spent the remainder of the war on Guam and met his future wife, who was a nurse stationed on the tiny island.
+Years later, he ran for the U.S. Congress from west central Illinois, and represented the 20th IL District from 1961 through 1982.